aim-rsf/browseMetadata/CONTRIBUTING.md

 3. In this **Git** tab, move to the branch you want to make changes in (or review and test the changes of someone else).
 4. Ensure that your current working directory is the R package directory you cloned (`getwd()` to check and `setwd()` to change).
 5. Run `devtools::load_all()` in the R console.
 You should see `ℹ Loading browseMetadata` returned.
-6. Test the function runs by running `domain_mapping()` in the R console.
-7. Make your changes (or review changes made by others), and commit these changes in the way you choose to interact with git locally!
+6. Make your changes (or review changes made by others), and commit these changes in the way you choose to interact with git locally!

 If you run into issues with branches not seeming to be up to date in the R Studio workspace, consider running `remove.packages("browseMetadata")` and trying the above steps again, in case a previously installed package library is getting in the way somehow.

-### Working with Package Data
+### Working with package data

 - **Creating .rda Files**: To create `.rda` files in the data directory of the package, use the following command in R:
   ```R